Adeesha12/SOLID/README.md

 "i can walk and my age 15 and i am a male"
 "i can swim and my age 5 and i am a female"
 ```
-super() method will get the super class / base class method  to child class
+super() method will get the super class / base class method  to child class.

-if there same method in child class we can either call super class method or override the method
+if there same method in child class we can either call super class method or override the method.

 uses of inheritance
 > 1.) since child class can inherete all the functionaly from parent class it allows code reusability <br>